-The Fund's investment objective is to provide investors with security of capital and daily liquidity together with an investment return which was comparable to normal Euro denominated money market interest rates while considering select environmental, social and governance criteria.
+The Fund's investment objective is to provide investors with security of capital and daily liquidity together with an investment return which was comparable to normal Australian money market interest rates.

-During the Reference period, to meet the environmental and/or social characteristics, the Investment Manager sought to identify issuers that were considered by the Investment Manager to be better at addressing ESG risks than other issuers in the Investable Universe, an approach often referred to as "best in class".
-Using data from a range of external vendors the Investment Manager determined an ESG score for each issuer in the Investible Universe of the Fund, consisting of E, S and G scores and weighted based on a proprietary model.
-The Investment Manager then invested in the top 75% of the Investible Universe.
+During the Reference period, using data from a range of external vendors, the Investment Manager determined an ESG score for each issuer in the Investible Universe, consisting of E, S and G scores and weighted based on a proprietary model.
+The Investment Manager then constructed a portfolio that aimed to maintain an ESG score above the median average ESG score of the Investible Universe, as measured by MSCI IA score.

-The Fund considered responsible business practices in accordance with UNGC principles and OECD Guidelines for Multinational Enterprises during the Reference period.
-Where instances of potential violations of UNGC principles and OECD Guidelines for Multinational Enterprises were identified, issuers were subject to proprietary ESG due diligence checks to determine their suitability for inclusion in the Fund's portfolio and, if deemed unsuitable, were excluded.
+The Fund considered responsible business practices in accordance with UNGC principles during the Reference period.
+Where instances of potential violations of UNGC principles were identified, issuers were subject to proprietary ESG due diligence checks to determine their suitability for inclusion in the Fund's portfolio and, if deemed unsuitable, were excluded.

-The Fund also excluded investment in issuers carrying out business activities that were deemed harmful to the environment.
+The Fund also excluded investment in issuers carrying out business activities that were deemed harmful to certain environmental and social characteristics.
 This meant it did not invest in issuers with specified involvement in the Excluded Activities referenced above.